n-sardesai/n-sardesai.github.io/_pages/about.md

 Beyond research, I lead the <b>Cambridge University MedTech Society</b> and the <b>Cambridge University AI in Medicine Society</b>, organising events, fostering innovation, and connecting students with industry leaders.
 I am passionate about using technology to improve patient care, advance medical science, and bridge the gap between healthcare and engineering.

 I am also deeply committed to education.
 As a <b>Supervisor</b> for the Cambridge Physiology and Medical Statistics courses, I support students in developing a strong foundation in these subjects.
-Additionally, I have delivered 100s of hours of tutoring for medical school entry, guiding applicants through admissions tests, interviews, and applications.
+Additionally, I have delivered <b>100s of hours of tutoring</b> for medical school entry, guiding applicants through admissions tests, interviews, and applications.
 I also co-lead the <b>Emmanuel Widening Access Programme for Medicine</b>, working to make medical education more accessible.

 Consulting
 ======